 having discovered and filmed an annual, previously unrecorded

-natural history spectacle of a thousand Thin lipped Mullet returning up the
+Natural History spectacle of a thousand Thin lipped Mullet returning to the

 To request a one to one, small group guided walk or an illustrated talk at your venue or function, perhaps a home visit and a fireside laptop slideshow for the family,

 on this or any of the other subjects listed below, then please email me on the 'CONTACT' page.